-I find that based on the evaluation of environmental effects discussed in the Environmental Assessment, this project is not a major Federal action significantly affecting the quality of the human environment.
-The Environmental Assessment includes an evaluation of the potentially affected environment and the degree of the direct, indirect, and cumulative effects of the action, which are summarized below.
-None are implicated to warrant a finding of National Environmental Policy Act (NEPA) significance.
+I find that based on the evaluation of environmental effects discussed in the Environmental Assessment, this project is not a major federal action significantly affecting the quality of the environment.
+The Environmental Assessment includes an evaluation of the affected environment and the geographical context and intensity of the direct, indirect, and cumulative long-term and short-term effects of the action.
+The effects of the recommended plan relative to significance criteria are summarized below.
+None are implicated to warrant a finding of National Environmental Policy Act significance.